-- Local exhaust ventilation is required where solids are handled as powders or crystals; even when particulates are relatively large, a certain proportion will be powdered by mutual friction. - If in spite of local exhaust an adverse concentration of the substance in air could occur, respiratory protection should be considered.

-Such protection might consist of:

-- (a): particle dust respirators, if necessary, combined with an absorption cartridge; - (b): filter respirators with absorption cartridge or canister of the right type; - (c): fresh-air hoods or masks.
+- Local exhaust ventilation is required where solids are handled as powders or crystals; even when particulates are relatively large, a certain proportion will be powdered by mutual friction. - ▶ Exhaust ventilation should be designed to prevent accumulation and recirculation of particulates in the workplace. - If in spite of local exhaust an adverse concentration of the substance in air could occur, respiratory protection should be considered.
+Such protection might consist of: - (a): particle dust respirators, if necessary, combined with an absorption cartridge; - (b): filter respirators with absorption cartridge or canister of the right type; - (c): fresh-air hoods or masks - Build-up of electrostatic charge on the dust particle, may be prevented by bonding and grounding. - Powder handling equipment such as dust collectors, dryers and mills may require additional protection measures such as explosion venting.

-Air contaminants generated in the workplace possess varying "escape" velocities which, in turn, determine the "capture velocities" of fresh circulating air required to effectively remove the contaminant.
+Air contaminants generated in the workplace possess varying "escape" velocities which, in turn, determine the "capture velocities" of fresh circulating air required to efficiently remove the contaminant.